 Previously, this website provided a reference bibliography listing papers that have explored the comprehension of sequential images and/or their parts.
 We are currently exploring ways to offer a more comprehensive and interactive database that can further provide better resources along these lines.

-Nevertheless, ongoing summaries and "reviews" of papers related to sequential image understanding and visual communication are available at the Visual Linguist Blog with the tag "reviews" (direct link).
-See also the books listed under "recommended reading" below.
+For now though, ongoing summaries and "reviews" of papers related to sequential image understanding and visual communication are available at the Visual Linguist Blog with the tag "reviews" (direct link).

 There are not many books about visual language besides my own, but there are definitely books that I recommend for people to read that can better enrich their understanding of language, visual narratives, and related aspects of cognition.